plblum/jivs/planning/ModelRules Design for Configuration.md

 ## 4. Primary Developer Story

-The preferred structured way to configure the ValueHostsManager is through this system (`IRules`, `RulesBase`, etc) instead of using the Builder directly because it wraps fixed rules in a class with these benefits:
+The preferred structured way to configure the ValueHostsManager is through this system (`IValueHostRules`, `ValueHostRulesBase`, etc) instead of using the Builder directly because it wraps fixed rules in a class with these benefits:

 * keeps configuration out of page/component code